 Practice Using Your Cricut!

 You need to play in Design Space!
-You need to spend some time in there looking around, clicking on buttons, figuring out what things do and that’s where the Cricut guidebook is going to come in handy!
+You need to spend some time in there looking around, clicking on buttons, figuring out what things do and that’s where the Cricut guide is going to come in handy!
 The eBook walks you through the processes and uses of all the different tools on the Cricket Design Space dashboard.

 All of the different buttons.